 where F is the magnitude of the force, d is the displacement, and θ is the angle between the force vector and the displacement vector.
 When the force acts exactly along the direction of motion, θ = 0°, and cos θ = 1, simplifying the equation to W = F × d.

 The result of this calculation is always expressed in joules (J) in the SI system.
-Think about it: one joule is defined as the amount of energy transferred when a force of one newton (N) moves an object one meter (m) in the direction of the force.
-So naturally, the answer to the query what unit is work measured in is unequivocally joules.
+Practically speaking, one joule is defined as the amount of energy transferred when a force of one newton (N) moves an object one meter (m) in the direction of the force.
+This means the answer to the query what unit is work measured in is unequivocally joules.

 How the Joule Is Defined and Related to Other Units